Search Google or Type a URL : What’s the Better Approach?

 How to Search on Google?

-Enter “google.com” into the address box and hit the “Enter” key to carry out the previously mentioned tasks.
+Enter “google.com” into the address box and hit the “Enter” key to complete the previously mentioned tasks.
 The search bar is located in the middle of the Google homepage.

 Click on it when a new tab opens, or type your question into it.
 Add the keywords that are closely related to what you’re looking for.

 Go to the page with the search results.
-The organic search results appear after the advertisements, which often occupy the first section.
+The organic search results appear after the advertisements, often occupying the first section.

-You may click the search result to view the whole article or the entire page.
+You may click the search result to view the entire article or page.

 How to Type a URL?